Grab Our Google Sheets Magic Tricks (Includes QR Code Generator Formula)

 Our favorite Google Sheets tricks that will make you look like a spreadsheet God fast.
 Copy and paste formulas make it easy to implement every trick!

-Thanks to the IMAGE function and the hero that created Google's chart API, we can easily generate a qr code in Google Sheets.
+Thanks to the IMAGE function and the hero that created Google's chart API, we can easily generate a qr code in any table you make in Google Sheets.
 Oh, and it's free!

 Here's how build your own QR code generator inside of Google Sheets (for free) without a complex add on.